InQBarna/ios-project-setup/README.md

     - Easily send a vertion to AppStoreConnect for a new release

 ## How to set up a new project
-1. Create and clone the repository, grab the requirements:
+1. Create and clone your project repository, grab the requirements:
     - App name
     - Bundle identifier created on dev portal
     - Apple team id (from dev portal)